pravien/MachineLearning-Project_4/README.md

 This dataset contains  480,000 critic reviews from Rotten Tomatoes.
 The dataset consist of 2 columns freshness and review.
 Freshness indicates if the review is negative or positiv.

+You can use the downloader.py to download the dataset.

 # Part 3: Data content and format